Risheit/cscd58-load-balancer/README.md

   -s SERVERS, --servers SERVERS
                         Specify the server on which the server listens.
   -d DELAY, --delay DELAY
-                        Specify in seconds on how long the each server takes to respond.The argument for this option is passed in as [-s DELAY] to the servers.
+                        Specify in seconds on how long the each server takes to respond.The argument for this option is passed in as
+                        [-s DELAY] to the servers.
-  -t STRATEGY, --strategy STRATEGY
+  -r STRATEGY, --strategy STRATEGY
                         The strategy to use.
 The argument for this option is passed in as [--strategy] to the load balancer.
+  -t STALE, --stale STALE
+                        Timeout before the balancer checks if a server is active.
+  --log LOG             The logging level of the balancer.
 ```

 This begins a Mininet network that starts up a set of `c` clients, `h` servers running the `./mininet/server.py` server, and connects them all to a single switch.
 All these servers have the same weight of 1, and are named after their host name on Mininet: `hX`, where `X` is some number.